Shift3/qa-team/satelliteS&P.md

 3. If the testing failed, QA will add feedback on the issue and add the “Testing Failed” label.
 - When “Testing Failed”, the retest process restarts.

-## Closing Issues:
+## Closing Issues
 The dev team is responsible for closing any issues.
 Please do not close issues if they are to be re-tested by QA.

-## Contact Us:
+## Contact Us
-Please keep in contact with us in the project's Slack channel whenever a push or change is being made on the staging server For the following, contact QA via the project’s Slack channel Pushing Updates
+Please keep in contact with us in the project's Slack channel whenever a push or change is being made on the staging server.
+For the following, contact QA via the project’s Slack channel:
+- Pushing Updates
-Re-testing
+- Re-testing
-All other communication can be done via the issue’s comments section
+- All other communication can be done via the issue’s comments section

 ## Post-Sprint Meeting